About the author ...

 RedHat Enterprise Linux is the 'top-of-the-line' product.

-Until RedHat Linux 9 it was a community driven product - but RedHat was aiming towards being an 'enterprise grade' OS to be used in professional data center situations.
-But the 'global players' in the data center areas like IBM, SAP, DELL, etc. denied their acceptance due to the short release cycle (2-3 times a year) and the lack of a profesional support infrastructure.
-All the global players were just unwilling to certify a new OS release every 4...6 months.
+Until RedHat Linux 9 it was a community-driven product - but RedHat was aiming towards being an 'enterprise grade' OS to be used in professional data center situations.
+However, the 'global players' in the data center areas like IBM, SAP, DELL, etc. denied their acceptance due to the short release cycle (2-3 times a year) and the lack of a professional support infrastructure.
+All the global players were unwilling to certify a new OS release every 4...6 months.
 That was the end of RedHat's ambition at first ...

 RedHat has learned its lesson and decided to drop the community-release 'RedHat Linux' in favour of a new product 'RedHat Enterprise Linux' (RHEL) with:

-Unfortunately this has cut-off the former community release 'RedHat Linux' from the community and in particular from the developers.
-At this point the university of Hawaii jumped in, which has already provided the RedHat related 'Fedora Core' distribution so far.
-In collaboration with RedHat Inc. the university of Hawaii agreed to provide the Fedora distribution as the new community & developers release.
-So the Fedora distribution was born as the new RedHat community and developers release for the commercial RedHat Enterprise Linux (RHEL).
+Unfortunately, this has cut off the former community release 'RedHat Linux' from the community and in particular from the developers.
+At this point, the University of Hawaii jumped in, which has already provided the RedHat-related 'Fedora Core' distribution so far.
+In collaboration with RedHat Inc. the University of Hawaii agreed to provide the Fedora distribution as the new community & developers release.
+So the Fedora distribution was born as the new RedHat community and developers released the commercial RedHat Enterprise Linux (RHEL).

 There are no so-called 'off-springs' from RHEL.
-But there are 'community supported' distributions that are 1:1 clones of the RHEL distribution.
-RedHat does not support these cloned products and demands rebranding of all RedHat relation in the cloned product.
-Otherwise the cloned products are 100% binary compatible with the original RedHat Enterprise Linux distribution.
+However, there are 'community supported' distributions that are 1:1 clones of the RHEL distribution.
+RedHat does not support these cloned products and demands the rebranding of all RedHat relations in the cloned product.
+Otherwise, the cloned products are 100% binary compatible with the original RedHat Enterprise Linux distribution.

 SuSE ...